valorin/random/README.md

 # `Random` by [Valorin](https://stephenreescarter.net/)

-Random is a simple helper package designed to make it easy to generate a range of different cryptographically secure random values in PHP apps.
+Random generates cryptographically secure random values in a range of different formats through a simple helper package for PHP.

 Random was created because I was constantly encountering weak and insecure random value generations within apps during my [Laravel and PHP Security Audits](https://valorinsecurity.com/) and I wanted a secure solution to point my clients to